Open-Attestation/adr/universal_transfer.md

 The proposed solution is to use universal/deep links to address the namespace portion.
 This allow us to :

-1. Provide an application (think universal router) at openattestation.com to handle the action if the user scans the code using a standard QR code scanner on mobile and redirect to a specific client
+1. Provide an application (think universal router) at openattestation.com to handle the action if the user scans the code using a standard QR code scanner on mobile and redirect to a specific client, represented in `redirect`.
-2. Allow any web client (tradetrust.io or opencerts.io) to scan and process the message at the path `/resource`
+2. Allow any web client (tradetrust.io or opencerts.io) to scan and process the message at the path `/resource?=<encoded-json>`
 3. Provide [deep linking](https://docs.expo.io/versions/latest/workflow/linking/) opportunities for iOS/Android app to open the correct application on the phone to process the action.

+### Considerations

+1. The decryption key is now in the path instead of appearing after `#`.
+If the connection is not secure, the key might be leaked to mitm.

 ## Review on Current State